The Most Photographed Mountains

 Further up the road brings you to mountain views at the Athabasca River and Sunwapta Falls.
 As you approach Jasper, there is Mount Edith Cavell at Cavell Lake.
-In jasper, there are the beautiful views at Pyramid Lake, Medicine Lake and Maligne Lake.
+In jasper, there are beautiful views at Pyramid Lake, Medicine Lake, and Maligne Lake.

 Mountains in other countries